Check Kiting: What It Is and How to Avoid Potential Scams

 • Know how to identify a fraudulent check and a check’s expiration date

 • Be aware of customers and individuals with whom you do business.
-Take steps to verify that checks are good.
+Before you accept a check or deposit it into your bank account, take steps to verify that checks are good.

 • Avoid wiring funds to people you do not know.